CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Summary
-The string field to hold the summary value
+The string field to hold the summary value.

 ```yaml
 Type: string